-Difficulty focusing, frequent blinking or heavy eyelids

-Yawning repeatedly or rubbing eyes
+- Difficulty focusing, frequent blinking or heavy eyelids - Yawning repeatedly or rubbing eyes - Daydreaming, wandering and disconnected thoughts

-Day-dreaming; or wandering/disconnected thoughts

-Trouble remembering the last few miles driven; missing exits or traffic signs

-Trouble keeping head up

-Drifting from your lane, following too closely or hitting a shoulder rumble strip

-Feeling restless and irritable
+- Trouble remembering the last few miles driven; missing exits or traffic signs - Trouble keeping head up - Drifting from your lane, following too closely or hitting a shoulder rumble strip - Feeling restless and irritable

 When you are tired trying to "push on" is far more dangerous than most drivers think.
-It is a major cause of fatal accidents.
-If you notice any signs of fatigue, stop driving and go to sleep for the night or take a 15 - 20 minute nap.
+It is a major cause of fatal crashes.
+If you notice any signs of fatigue, stop driving and go to sleep for the night or take a 15-20 minute nap.

-Are You At Risk?
+Are You at Risk?